-It's the holiday season—time for dressing up and going to parties.
-But do you have pesky, under-eye circles that make you look like you need to stay home and take a nap instead of heading out for an evening of fun?
-Don't let those dark smudges ruin your holiday spirit.
-It may not be easy, but with a little persistence, you may be able to improve or reduce the dark shadows.
+Do you have pesky, under-eye circles?
+Do they make you look like you need to stay home and take a nap?
+Don't let those dark circles ruin your look.
+With a little persistence, you may be able to improve or reduce dark under-eye circles.

 For a temporary fix, you can cover dark circles with makeup, but lightening or getting rid of them will take a bit more effort.
 Before trying to hide them by slathering on under-eye concealer, you should consider what's causing your dark circles.
 The most obvious culprit is a lack of sleep, but that's not always the problem.
 Other triggers could be:

 Try one of the over-the-counter creams or gels that claim to lighten dark circles by reducing pigmentation and stimulating circulation.
-If your problem still persists, you should consult your doctor to make sure there are no underlying health conditions you should be aware of.
+If your under-eye circles persist for longer than a week, you should consult your doctor to make sure there are no underlying health conditions you should be aware of.